RECLAIM YOUR BODY: Online Series

 Here are the details:

-You will receive a new video in your email inbox every Monday with fresh material.
-You will be able to watch the videos at any time that works for you.
+Upon registration, you will be sent a link to the online video portal.
+You will be able to watch the videos at any time that works for you at your own pace.

 You may be wondering...

 What is Trauma Sensitive Yoga?

 If you have ever felt empty, disconnected or hopelessness in relationship to your body, it does not mean that there is anything wrong with you.
 It may be due to the impact of trauma on your nervous system.

 As the result of traumatic life events, the parts of the brain that connect mind and body become disrupted.
 Because of this, your body can become shut down & difficult or scary to feel.
 You may feel like a shell of a human, worthless or like you just can't go on.
 You may feel overwhelmed with depression, anxiety or panic attacks.
 Maybe you just want to breathe again.

 You are not stuck.
 There is a way to change this.